2018 baking goal = let’s step outside our comfort zone. Let’s start with favorite baking bucket list recipe of mine: madeleines.

 - Using a handheld or stand mixer fitted with a whisk attachment (didn’t notice a difference using either one), beat the eggs and sugar together on high speed for at least 8 minutes.
 The mixture will be thick, pale, and form ribbons when you lift the beater(s).
 Beat in the lemon zest and vanilla extract until combined.
 (The remaining ingredients are mixed together by hand; you no longer need the mixer.)

 - Whisk the flour, baking powder, and salt together in a small bowl.
-Using a spatula or wooden spoon, gently fold into egg mixture.
+Using a spatula, gently fold into egg mixture.
 I suggest carefully folding in half of the flour mixture, then folding in the other half.
 (Instead of dumping it all in at once.)
 Make sure you’re handling this batter with care.
 It’s very delicate.

 - Stir 1/4 cup of the batter into the melted butter.
 It will take a minute to fully incorporate.
 Then stir it all into the rest of the batter.
 The batter will be thick, silky, and shiny.

 - Cover the batter and chill in the refrigerator for 30-60 minutes.
 Try not to chill any longer than this as the butter in the batter will begin to solidify.

 - During the last few minutes of chilling, preheat the oven to 350°F (177°C).

 - Melt the remaining 2 Tablespoons butter.
 Using a pastry brush, lightly brush the pan with melted butter.
 I find that greasing the pan is necessary even if you’re using a nonstick pan.
 We want to avoid any chance of sticking.